When and Where to View the Best Fall Foliage in PA

 In the heart of beautiful Pennsylvania Dutch Country, Lancaster County’s fall foliage season is primarily late September through early November.
 Great ways to experience leaf-peeping include hiking, a covered bridge driving tour, and views from a hot air balloon.

-For the best views: Take a ride on America's oldest, continously operating railroad at Strasburg Railroad.
+For the best views: Take a ride on America's oldest, continuously operating railroad at Strasburg Railroad.
 During a 45-minute train ride, relax and soak in the fall scenery as you travel through the changing colors of farmland.

 22. Cook Forest State Park